rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Data writer

+This service does a simple job of taking values and writing it into Big Query.
+Think of this as the data service that can be replaced with something else.
+For example write to Cloud SQL or Spanner.
+You can also have multiple data-writers.

-  * Update env.yaml with the right values
+  * Update env.yaml with the values
+    ```
+PROJECT_ID: "<your project id>"
+PROJECT_NO: "<your project no>"
+BQ_DATASET_ID: "calvin"
+BQ_TABLE_ID: "calvin_text"
+DEBUGX: "1"
+    ```

-  * Deploy the data-writer function
+  * Deploy the data-writer function.
     ```
     cd $CLONE_FOLDER/data-writer
     gcloud functions deploy data-writer \